Last Updated on January 26, 2023 by Celeste.

+Red Easter eggs are an important part of the celebrations at Easter in Greece.
 Nowadays, you can buy the Greek red Easter eggs in the supermarket but it’s so much fun to do it yourself.
-There are many different ways to colour the eggs, have a look at the many recipes online.
-You can use a commercial dye set that can be bought everywhere in Greece during the weeks before Easter (supermarkets, toy stores etc) or use vegetables such as beets or red onions for colouring in an organic way.
+There are many ways to color the eggs, have a look at the many recipes online.
+You can use a commercial dye set that can be bought everywhere in Greece during the weeks before Easter (supermarkets, toy stores, etc) or use vegetables such as beets or red onions for coloring in an organic way.
 Whatever method you will use, it is guaranteed family fun and such a special tradition.

 Easter eggs as easy as 1,2,3